pressi-g/tabular-q-learning/README.md

   - `run_grid_search.py`: Script to run the grid search for optimal hyperparameters.
   - `sarsa_hyperparameter_results.csv`: CSV file containing the results of SARSA hyperparameter search.
   - `sarsa.py`: Implements the SARSA algorithm.
+  - `train.py`: Training script to run and train the agent in the MiniGridWorld environment.
   - `utils.py`: Contains utility functions used in the application.
 - `README.md`: The main documentation file providing an overview of the project.
 - `requirements.txt`: Lists the required Python dependencies for the project.